Green Gift Wrap Ideas

 It’s easy to transform bottles and tins into special gift packaging with a custom handmade label.
 All you need is a little white paper and some creativity.

 My husband gave me a necklace in this bottle years ago.
-It is something I’ll save for the rest of my life.
+It is something I’ll save the rest of my life.

 Use either the comics section with a simple bow or just the printed newspaper (no color or ads) for the classiest look.